Taliban say deal signed with UAE firm to manage airports

 Ghulam Jelani Wafa, the Taliban’s acting deputy transportation and civil aviation minister, signed the accord.
 Also on hand was Mullah Abdul Ghani Baradar, the Taliban-appointed deputy prime minister, who described the arrangement as renewing an airport ground-handling agreement with the UAE, a federation of seven sheikhdoms home to the long-haul carriers Emirates and Etihad Airways.

-However, the deal left more questions than answers, particularly as Qatar had been in line to run the airports, though the deal apparently broke down over Doha’s requirement to have their own security personnel on hand at the airports.
+However, the deal left more questions than answers, particularly as Qatar and Turkey had been in line to run the airports, though the deal apparently broke down over requirements on having their own security personnel on hand at the airports.

 The Gulf Arab nation already has agreed to represent the United States in Taliban-run Afghanistan following the closure of the American Embassy in Kabul and withdrawal of all U.S. forces from the country in late August.
 Meanwhile, Qatar Airways had been running flights to evacuate American citizens out of Afghanistan since the takeover.